Body in Pieces

 Devotion

-I travelled to Malaysia and witnessed a Hindu ritual ‘Thaipusam’ at the Batu Caves on the outskirts of Kuala Lumpur.
-The ritual involved the devotee being attached to a dais carrying the deity, (in this case the lord muruga), by wires which were then hooked into the flesh on his back.
-The devotee would pull the dais behind him, up the stairway two hundred and seventy two steps leading to the caves.
-Once, having achieved this feat, the hooks would be removed.
+I traveled to Malaysia and witnessed the Hindu ritual of Thaipusam at the Batu Caves near Kuala Lumpur.
+The ritual involved a devotee being attached to a dais carrying the deity—Lord Muruga in this instance—through wires hooked into the flesh of their back.
+The devotee would then pull the dais up the 272 steps leading to the caves.
+Once the ascent was completed, the hooks were removed.

 Psuche